microsoft/RTVS-docs/samples.md

 ## Samples highlights

-* R MRO MRS Comparison
+* **R MRO MRS Comparison**
 	This six-part comparison shows where the commands, syntax, constructs and performance of R, Microsoft R Open and Microsoft R Server are similar, and where they differ.

-* Machine learning
+* **Machine learning**
 	Samples learning to predict flight delays, housing prices and bike rentals show how to solve real world problems with both R and MRS. They also show you how to use several popular machine learning models and how to deploy them as an Azure Web Service using an [Azure Machine Learning](https://azure.microsoft.com/en-us/services/machine-learning/) workspace.

-* Benchmarks
+* **Benchmarks**
     Microsoft R Open includes the Intel Math Kernel Library (MKL) for fast, parallel linear algebra computations.
 This example runs a number of compute-intensive benchmarks to show the performance gains that are possible through the use of MKL.
-This sample produces a box plot showing the impact of running the same computation on multiple cores:

     ![](./media/sample_mro_benchmark_plot.PNG)